-Every case is different, and settlement values vary so widely that quoting an “average” would likely mislead you.
+Every case is different, and Uber settlement payout values vary so widely that quoting an “average” would likely mislead you.
 Expecting less than you deserve is particularly dangerous because it may encourage you to accept a low settlement far too easily.

 Now, the good news: Uber rideshare settlements can be substantial.